bkleinen/bkleinen.github.io/classes/ss2021/wtat1/topics/topic-04-first-express-app.md

 layout: default
 ---

+create a branch for each story and merge it into master with a merge commit like "Story_001 Overview of Study Program"
+- you may also clean your git history to just have one commit per story.

 ## Sprint 02: First Express App with view templates and dynamic content

 - number the stories in your backlog (see the example below)